section-engineering-education/engineering-education/articles/understanding-dart-loops/index.md

 **Initialize - Condition Check - Code Execute - Increment**.

 The counter variable initializes, then it checks the condition if it's true the code executes, then the counter variable increases depending on the value of increment.
 The increased counter variable initializes, and it re-checks the condition.
-If it's still true, the code executes and so on until the condition check is false or not met, then the loop ends.
+If it's still true, the code executes and so on until the condition check is false or not met, then it terminates.

 ***Example:***